mircealungu/mircea/thoughtstream.md

 **

 One more argument for reading?
 It separates us humans from animals.
 Reading, writing, and controlling our urges.
 Feelings, kindness, playfulness, desires: most of the mammals have them too.
 A dog can watch TV and cats can play tablet games.
 Chimps can scroll through pictures and movies.
-But reading, and writing this, only humans do.
-And also, controlling our instincts.
+But reading and writing, this only humans do.
+And controlling our instincts.
+To the degree in which we succeed.

 April 5